-As at June 30, 2021, \$29,662 was owed to Emtra Business Services, Inc., a company controlled by Peter Bilodeau, Interim Chief Executive Officer ("CEO") through which Mr. Bilodeau is compensated for his services as the Interim CEO of the Company (December 31, 2020 - \$26,250).
-On July 19, 2021, Mr. Bilodeau resigned as Interim CEO of the Company (Note 30).
+As at September 30, 2021, there were no amounts payable to Emtra Business Services, Inc., a company controlled by Peter Bilodeau, former Interim Chief Executive Officer ("CEO") of Harborside, through which Mr. Bilodeau was compensated for his services as the Interim CEO of the Company (December 31, 2020 - \$26,250).
+Mr. Bilodeau resigned as Interim CEO of the Company on July 19, 2021.